-Keiser University’s Doctor of Philosophy in Psychology program enables students to contribute to the profession through independent learning, scholarship, and research.
+Keiser University’s Doctor of Philosophy in Industrial and Organizational Psychology program enables students to contribute to the profession through independent learning, scholarship, and research.
 Upon completion of this program, students are able to:

 Prerequisites for Major Courses: